Package 'gratis'

 app_gratis()

-Specify parameters for an ARIMA model
+Specify an ARIMA model

 Description